The business benefits of great UX at your tech company

 UX design primes your product for further investment

-Investment is, of course, the main goal for most tech startups, but raising a new round is all-too-often out of reach for those who don’t consider the importance of UX.
+Investment is, of course, the main goal for most tech companies, but raising a new round is all-too-often out of reach for those who don’t consider the importance of UX.

-Without great UX design, a tech startup will struggle to secure investment.
+Without great UX design, a tech company will struggle to secure investment.

 A carefully constructed UX design won’t leave your early-adopters stranded because it will consider their emotional responses to experiences and facilitate their logical responses to in-app processes, such as making a purchase.